 Our passion for diversity and inclusion is rooted in the belief that multiple points of view, life experiences, ethnicities, cultures, and belief systems are essential to academic excellence – and that an appreciation of and respect for these differences is a central element of global citizenship.

-Syracuse University London has a commitment to fostering a campus that is free from discrimination and celebrates the diversity of its community.
-A safe space to study, work and live together as a community requires our focus on appreciating and valuing each other for our unique identities.
+Syracuse London has a commitment to fostering a learning environment that is free from discrimination and celebrates the diversity of its community.
+A safe space to study, work, and live together as a community requires our focus on valuing each other for our unique identities.

 At Faraday House, we believe that diversity – defined as both individual (e.g., personality, learning style, and life experience) and group (race, ethnicity, class, gender, sexual orientation, country of origin, ability, as well as cultural, political, religious, or other affiliation) differences – can be engaged in the service of learning, personal growth, and professional development.
 We also know that inclusion – the active, intentional, and ongoing engagement with diversity – can increase our awareness, knowledge, cognitive sophistication, and empathic understanding of how individuals interact within and change systems and institutions.
 Syracuse London seeks to encourage diversity in all aspects of our curriculum and co-curricular programming in order to build strong individuals and communities who are able to actively improve their lives and the world around them.